kalviumcommunity/NikunjKohli_S85_Attendance_management_project/src/README.md

 - Updated `Main.java` to use `instanceof` and casting when preparing the list of students for saving, as `Person` itself does not implement `Storable`.
 - Discussed how polymorphism allows for flexible and extensible code by treating different object types uniformly through a common interface or base class reference.

+## Part 8: Overloaded Commands: Multiple Ways to Mark and Query Attendance
+- Created an `AttendanceService.java` class to encapsulate attendance logic and manage the list of `AttendanceRecord` objects.
+- Implemented overloaded `markAttendance` methods in `AttendanceService`:
+    - `markAttendance(Student student, Course course, String status)`
+    - `markAttendance(int studentId, int courseId, String status, List<Student> allStudents, List<Course> allCourses)` (performs lookups)
+- Implemented overloaded `displayAttendanceLog` methods in `AttendanceService`:
+    - `displayAttendanceLog()` (shows all records)
+    - `displayAttendanceLog(Student student)` (filters by student)
+    - `displayAttendanceLog(Course course)` (filters by course)
+- Utilized Java Streams for filtering records in the specific display methods.
+- `AttendanceService` now uses `FileStorageService` to save its `attendanceLog`.
+- Demonstrated the use of these overloaded methods in `Main.java`, showing how different method signatures allow for flexible ways to call the same conceptual operation.

+## Part 9: SOLID Service Layer: RegistrationService & AttendanceService Separation
+- Applied the Single Responsibility Principle (SRP) by creating dedicated service classes.
+- Created `RegistrationService.java` to handle the registration, management (lists, lookups), and saving of `Student`, `Teacher`, `Staff`, and `Course` entities.
+- Modified `Teacher.java` and `Staff.java` to implement `Storable` for file persistence.
+- Refactored `AttendanceService.java`:
+    - It now depends on `RegistrationService` for looking up students/courses by ID.
+    - Removed internal lookup helper methods, delegating this to `RegistrationService`.
+    - Its primary focus is now solely on managing attendance records.
+- Updated `Main.java` to act as an orchestrator, instantiating and using these services.
+Direct entity list management was removed from `Main`.
+- Demonstrated improved code organization and clearer separation of concerns.

 ### How to Run
 1. Navigate to the project root directory.
 2. Compile: `javac src/com/school/Student.java src/com/school/Course.java src/com/school/Main.java` (or `javac src/com/school/*.java`)